Structure of the British Army

-The structure of the British Army is being reorganised to the Future Soldier structure.
-The Army is commanded by the Chief of the General Staff (CGS), with Army Headquarters which is located in Andover, Hampshire.
-Subordinate to that post, there is a Commander Field Army, and a personnel and UK operations command, Home Command.
+The page contains the current structure of the British Army.

+The British Army is directed by the Chief of the General Staff (CGS), within Army Headquarters, which is located in Andover, Hampshire.
+Subordinate to the CGS, there is a Commander Field Army, located at Trenchard Lines, Wiltshire and a personnel and UK operations command, Home Command, located at Aldershot Garrison, Hampshire.

 Introduction

 The command structure within the British Army is hierarchical; with divisions and brigades controlling groupings of units from an administrative perspective.
 Major units are battalion-sized, with minor units being company sized sub-units.
-In some Regiments and Corps called squadrons or batteries, sub-divided into platoons or troops.
+In some regiments or corps, battalions are called regiments, and companies are called squadrons or batteries, sub-divided into platoons or troops.
 All units within the British Army service are either Regular (full-time) or Army Reserve (full-time or part-time), or a combination with sub-units of each type.

 Naming conventions of units differ for traditional British historical reasons, creating a significant opportunity for confusion; an infantry battalion is equivalent to a cavalry regiment.
 An infantry regiment is an administrative and ceremonial organisation only, and may include several battalions.
 For operational tasks, a battle group will be formed around a combat unit, supported by units or sub-units from other areas.
 An example would be a squadron of tanks attached to an armoured infantry battle group, together with a reconnaissance troop, artillery battery, and engineering support.

-Since the 1957 Defence White Paper which re-roled British forces in Germany in favour of nuclear weapons and the end of National Service, the size of the British Army has consistently shrunk.
-Since 1990, reductions have been almost constant, through succeeding defence reviews: Options for Change (1990), Front Line First (1994), the Strategic Defence Review of 1998, Delivering Security in a Changing World (2003), the Army 2020 Restructuring (2010), the Army 2020 Refine (2015), and Defence in a Competitive Age (2021).
+Since the 1957 Defence White Paper, which re-roled British forces in Germany in favour of nuclear weapons and the end of National Service, the size of the British Army has consistently shrunk.
+Since 1990, reductions have been almost constant, through succeeding defence reviews: Options for Change (1990), Front Line First (1994), the Strategic Defence Review (1998), Delivering Security in a Changing World (2003), the Army 2020 Restructuring (2010), the Army 2020 Refine (2015), and Defence in a Competitive Age (2021).